 Keep us posted on the front lines

 How are you dealing with the fake cart epidemic?
 Are you suspicious enough to go back to herb exclusively?
 Are you resolving to mix your own carts so you know for sure what’s in them?
-Are you too paranoid to smoke anything at all?
+And are you too paranoid to smoke anything at all?
 Are you going to say “YOLO” and keep taking your chances?